RMIT-Group-A2S1-Hypervisors/TheHypervisors/index.md

     <li>Neuroticism: 71%</li>
   </ul>
   <p>The results of this test am a highly creative person, who can think of subject in a abtract manner (Openness).
 I am a peacemaker, and will try to put the needs and views of others before my own (Conscientiousness).
 However, I am highly critical and I am highly susceptible to negative emotions (Neuroticism).</p>
+    <b>Cody Sadler</b>
+   <h3>Personality test results</h3>
+    <h3>Myer-Briggs Test</h3>
+    <p><b>Type:</b> Assertive Virtuoso, <b>Code:</b> ISTP-A, <b>Role:</b> Explorer, <b>Strategy:</b> 	Confident Individualism</p>
+    <p> i am Creative and Practical, relaxed tending to live in the moment then thinking about the future.
+However Virtuosos can be insensitive in some situations using logic with little emotion even when meeting new people.
+Virtuosos can be easily bored and tend to dislike commitment, once something is learned and understood they will try to move on to something more interesting.
+Virtuosos also tend to keep to themselves instead of talking to others; they would rather prefer silence, which could prove very troublesome when placed into a team.<p>
+    <h3>Personality Max Learning Styles</h3>
+    <p>Primary Learning Style: Primarily Visual, Then Auditory, then Tactile</p>
+    <h3>Big Five Personality Test</h3>
+    <p><b>Most common traits:</b> Openness, Conscientiousness, Neuroticism to new experience</p>

 <br>
   <h1><b>Ideal Jobs</b></h1>